 It has long been said that the best way to learn anything is to teach it.
 Your article represents your thoughts and conclusions, and it will serve as a means by which others will learn the concepts you will present.
 The process of submitting the article allows you to receive an impartial critique of your writing.
 The angst writers feel when they know their work will face the editor’s scrutiny has also been shown to be a great motivator to improve one’s writing style and clarity.

 4. How will I be able to get the article done?
 I’m not a writer, and have never thought about doing something like this.

 The guidebook, “Writing Your Command College Article (pdf)" contains a short job aid noting the steps you will need to take to complete a suitable article.
 The rest of the guidebook discusses each step at length.
 It also contains space for you to practice your work, and to keep notes as you construct the article.

 5. What writing style do I have to use?

 Most popular magazines will ask you to write in the Turabian style, while academic and research publications may require APA, MLA or another style.
 The guidebook has a section that discussed the merits of each style.
 Students will be asked to check the submission requirements of the periodicals they are considering for their submission and conform to those requirements.
-The most important thing to remember is to choose a style, use on-line or text style guides to ensure conformance, then stick with it (don’t blend them or change mid-stream).
-Talk with your internal editor about style issues if you are still concerned.
+The most important thing to remember is to choose a style, use online or text style guides to ensure conformance, then stick with it (don’t blend them or change mid-stream).
+Talk to POST's Course Manager about style issues if you are still concerned.